tushark88/travel-reopening/public/data/NZ_domestic.md

 #### Pacific Islands

-- New Zealand citizens from Tokelau, Cook Islands and Niue traveling to New Zealand must self–isolate for 14 days upon arrival.
+- New Zealand citizens from Tokelau, Cook Islands and Niue traveling to New Zealand must self-isolate for 14 days upon arrival.

 #### Samoa and Tonga